karttur/arduino/_posts/2021/2021-03-01-module-nano-iot-33.markdown

 A comparison is presented by [makerguide](https://www.makerguides.com/arduino-nano/).

-The Arduino [NANO IOT 33 board](https://store.arduino.cc/arduino-nano-33-iot) was presented in 2019.
+Of these boards, the [NANO IOT 33 board](https://store.arduino.cc/arduino-nano-33-iot) is the most versatile (I think).
 A good summary of its capabilities has been published by [ITP Physical Computing](https://itp.nyu.edu/physcomp/introduction-to-the-nano-33-iot/).

 Compared to the older NANO boards, the NANO IOT 33 has a faster processor, inbuilt wifi and bluetooth connections and a 3-axis gyrometer.
 Despite these additions, the IOT 33 has the same form factor as earlier NANO boards.

 <figure>
 <img src="../../images/arduino_nano_iot_33.png">